Long Branch Park median real estate price is $156,458, which is less expensive than 82.1% of Texas neighborhoods and 87.5% of all U.S. neighborhoods.

 Long Branch Park is an urban neighborhood (based on population density) located in Killeen, Texas.

 Long Branch Park real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) single-family homes and small apartment buildings.
 Most of the residential real estate is renter occupied.
 Many of the residences in the Long Branch Park neighborhood are established but not old, having been built between 1970 and 1999.
-A number of residences were also built between 1940 and 1969.
+A number of residences were also built between 2000 and the present.

 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Killeen, the Long Branch Park neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.